-- the largest recognised supervisory body (RSB) and recognised qualifying body (RQB) for statutory audit in the UK with approximately 3,000 registered audit firms and 8,000 responsible individuals;
+- the largest recognised supervisory body (RSB) and recognised qualifying body (RQB) for statutory audit in the UK, registering approximately 2,800 firms and 7,500 responsible individuals under the Companies Act 2006;

-- the largest recognised accountancy body (RAB) and prescribed accountancy body (PAB) for statutory audit in the Irish Republic registering approximately 3,000 firms and 8,500 responsible individuals under the Ireland Companies Act 2014;
+- the largest prescribed accountancy body (PAB) and recognised accountancy body (RAB) for statutory audit in Ireland, registering approximately 2,800 firms and 7,500 responsible individuals under the Republic of Ireland’s Companies Act 2014;

-- the largest single insolvency regulator, licensing 813 insolvency practitioners as a recognised professional body (RPB) under the Insolvency Act 1986, out of a total UK population of 1,700;
+- the largest insolvency regulator in the UK.
+We license over 800 insolvency practitioners (out of a total UK population of 1,600) as a recognised professional body (RPB) under the Insolvency Act 1986;

-- a designated professional body (DPB) under the Financial Services and Markets Act 2000 (and previously a recognised professional body under the Financial Services Act 1986) currently licensing approximately 2,215 firms to undertake exempt regulated activities under that Act;
+- a designated professional body (DPB) under the Financial Services and Markets Act 2000 (and previously a recognised professional body under the Financial Services Act 1986).
+Currently, we license approximately 2,100 firms to undertake exempt regulated activities under this Act;

-- a supervisory body recognised by HM Treasury for the purposes of the Money Laundering Regulations 2007, dealing with approximately 13,000 member firms;
+- a supervisory body recognised by HM Treasury for the purposes of the Money Laundering Regulations 2017, dealing with approximately 11,000 firms;

-- 422 firms are accredited to perform ATOL returns work under the ICAEW Licensed Practice scheme for ATOL Reporting Accountant work.
-This was set up in 2016 after the Civil Aviation Authority (CAA) gave approval for ICAEW to license, register and monitor firms which perform ATOL returns work;
+- more than 400 firms are accredited to perform ATOL returns work under the ICAEW Licensed Practice scheme for ATOL Reporting Accountant work.
+This was set up in 2016 after the Civil Aviation Authority (CAA) gave approval for ICAEW to license, register and monitor firms which perform ATOL returns work.

 Our work in these regulated areas is overseen by a number of oversight bodies.
 In the same way as we monitor the work of our members, students, affiliate and firms, these oversight bodies monitor our work to ensure we maintain the highest standards in our regulation.